 Astronaut vs Cosmonaut

-In simple words it can be said that an astronaut becomes a cosmonaut once he lands himself in space.
-Thus Yuri Gagarin has the honor of the first ever to be in space.
-The first ever cosmonaut who did the space walk was Alexei Leonov.
-It s interesting to note that Valeri Polyakov spent almost two years in space to conduct some research.
+Russia holds good record when it comes to space traveling.
+Yuri Gagarin has the honor of the first ever to be in space.
+The first ever cosmonaut who did the spacewalk was Alexei Leonov.
+It is interesting to note that Valeri Polyakov spent almost two years in space to conduct some research.
 He was the first ever cosmonaut on a mission.